TL;DR

 Key Legal Considerations in a Rear-End Accident

 Personal Injury Protection (PIP): Florida is a no-fault state, meaning that your own insurance company will cover your medical expenses and lost wages through Personal Injury Protection (PIP), regardless of who was at fault.
+PIP provides immediate medical treatment coverage, but understanding your policy limits is critical to knowing when you can pursue additional compensation.

 Property Damage: If the rear-end collision results in significant property damage, the at-fault driver’s insurance may be responsible for covering those costs, as well as any medical expenses exceeding your PIP coverage.
+If your vehicle is totaled, you may be entitled to compensation for its fair market value, and collision coverage can help bridge gaps in recovery.

 Serious Injury Threshold: To pursue a lawsuit for pain and suffering in Florida, the injured party must meet the “serious injury threshold.”
 This includes permanent injury, significant disfigurement, or death, which would allow you to seek damages beyond what PIP covers.
+Economic damages such as future medical expenses, rehabilitation costs, and loss of earning capacity, as well as non-economic damages including emotional distress and loss of consortium, may be recoverable in serious injury cases.

 Why Legal Representation Matters